3 MINUTE READ

 Always Keep a Backup Off-Site

 The reason for off-site backup is simple: If something physically catastrophic happens at your place of work and your backups are there, they will be rendered inaccessible or destroyed.
-Store your off-site backup securely, in a fire proof safe or hardened facility, and update it with a current backup every day.
+Store your off-site backup securely, in a hardened facility, and update it with a current backup every day.
 Protecting something just long enough for someone to steal (or something to destroy) every bit of data your company cherishes is not going to help.
-It is for this reason that online services such as a private cloud or virtualization are preferable to hard drives.
+It is for this reason that online services are preferable to hard drives.